kingazm/Random-Wiki-Service/README.md

 # Tech stack

-Python, BeautifulSoup library (webscraping), (other libraries will be listed soon!)
+Python, BeautifulSoup library (webscraping), Requests, Webbrowser, Datetime

 # How to use it?